elastic/apm/specs/agents/tracing-spans.md

  * The span `B` is inferred to be a child of `A`, and `B` is the new parent of `C`
  * Resulting trace: `A` → `B` → `C`

-Agents MAY perform the span inference delayed.
+Agents MAY perform the span inference after the transaction or child spans were ended.
 As a result, the spans `A` and `C` might have already been sent at the time `B` is created.
 The problem in this case is that `C` is sent with `A` as parent, whereas the actual parent will be `B`.

 For this reason, inferred spans can use the following mechanism to override the parent-child relationship for spans which have already been sent: